Information is a basic human right.

 Equitable Civic Media is Essential to Our Democracy

-Access to information directly influences nearly every aspect of civic life, from voting and volunteerism to public health and housing.
-When reliable information abounds, engagement soars and communities thrive.
-When information is scarce or inequitable, civic engagement drops and communities suffer.
+Access to information influences nearly every aspect of civic life, from voting and volunteerism to public health and housing.
+When reliable information is abundant, engagement soars, and communities thrive.
+Conversely, when information is scarce or inequitable, civic engagement declines, and communities suffer.

-The well-documented shrinking and in some cases total loss of local newsrooms across the U.S. is a real problem, with millions of Americans now living in so-called “news deserts.”
-And yet, many U.S. communities—especially BIPOC and immigrant communities—have never been well-served by legacy media.
-Their stories are too often misrepresented or altogether ignored.
+The well-documented shrinking and loss of local newsrooms across the U.S. has left millions of Americans in ‘news deserts.’, but many U.S. communities—especially BIPOC and immigrant communities—have never been well-served by legacy media, often facing misrepresentation or being ignored altogether.

-For true democracy to thrive, the goal can’t just be to save legacy local news, but to build a more equitable information ecosystem, where everyone has access to high-quality, culturally-relevant civic information in languages they speak.
+For true democracy to thrive, we must go beyond saving legacy local news and strive to build an equitable information ecosystem.
+This means ensuring everyone has access to high-quality, culturally relevant civic information in languages they speak.

 Our ambitious five-year strategy calls for a $20 million investment to strengthen local information ecosystems in the most vulnerable regions across the United States.
 Contact us for more information.